-Owned since 2017 by the friendly Fred Breukelman and his wife, Joan, this four room bed and breakfast is the place to stay for antique-lovers and others looking for an upscale homey overnight in Delaware’s Capital city.
+Owned since 2017 by the friendly Fred Breukelman and his wife, Joan, this four room bed and breakfast is the place to stay for anyone seeking an upscale homey overnight in Delaware’s Capital city.

 There’s off street parking behind the home, adjacent to a pretty brick patio.
-I knocked on the rear glass door, and Fred came right out to welcome me into the great room and dining area, where the walls are blanketed with chicken-stamped wallpaper.
+I knocked on the rear glass door, and Fred came right out to welcome me into the great room and dining area.
+The walls are inexplicably blanketed with chicken-themed wallpaper.
 At first, Joan wanted to remove the in-your-face décor but decided to keep it after guests remarked on its nods to the local chicken industry and how fun/quirky it is.

 My room, the smallest of the four, was nevertheless spotless, eye-catching, and tidily furnished.
 The grey wood framed bed clad in white, burnished wood floors, small flat screen TV, neo-Greco toilet paper stand, fluffy blue bathrobes in a large walk in closet– not to mention lots of outlets for electrical devices at the bedside wall (rare for an old inn) – indicates a guest-forward attention to detail.

-A made to order breakfast is included with the room, and can be Strawberry Cream Cheese stuffed French Toast, Belgian Waffles, or omelet your way.
-The hash-browns come straight from the freezer, but the fantastic Maple Chicken Sausage, from a nearby farm, is a winner; a most requested menu item for sur.
-Rooms from $95-$120 include made to order breakfast, parking, wi-fi, bottled water, snacks, and Joan’s famous Lemon Cookies.
+A made to order breakfast is included with the room.
+One day it might be Strawberry Cream Cheese stuffed French Toast.
+The next, Belgian Waffles, or omelet your way.
+The hash-browns come straight from the freezer, but the fantastic Maple Chicken Sausage, from a nearby farm, is a winner.
+It’s the most requested menu item for sure.
+Rooms from $95-$120.
+Includes made to order breakfast, parking, wi-fi, bottled water, snacks, and Joan’s famous Lemon Cookies.

-STAY/MILFORD: Causey Mansion B&B. Once occupied by Governor Peter Causey (in the mid 1800’s), owners Jan and Joe have put their own stamp on this spectacular inn.
+Once occupied by Governor Peter Causey (in the mid 1800’s), the Causey Mansion is a stunner.
+Owners Jan and Joe have put their own stamp on this spectacular inn.
 The couple collects Asian antiques, and you, the guest, are the beneficiary of their good taste.

 The mansion, sitting on a rise on the edge of downtown, is a grand Georgian, Neo-Classic Colonial, with high ceilings, big windows, expansive gardens and welcoming patios and statuary.

-Inside, the inn appears to be an exotic and eclectic emporium of Chinese and Japanese ceramics, furniture and woodblock prints, “Even Louis” (14th and 16th) pieces, an 1840 room-dividing screen from the Iran Embassy in DC, and a cornucopia of other antiques to make an aficionado’s heart sing.
+Inside, the inn appears to be an exotic and eclectic emporium of Chinese and Japanese ceramics, furniture and woodblock prints, “Even Louis” (14th and 16th) pieces, an 1840 room-dividing screen from the Iran Embassy in DC, and a cornucopia of other antiques.
+It makes an antique aficionado’s heart sing.

 Each of four lavish rooms is a showpiece.
 I stayed in The Country Room, walls and ceiling trimmed in Shaker Blue, overhead lamp made of perforated tin, hardwood floor with floral rugs, Spanish chest of drawers and knickknacks tastefully scattered about.
 There’s even a small, indiscreet flat screen TV.